Old engine 5700 sits solid and quiet

 But nobody seems to notice the history standing silent in the air.

-5700’s massive boiler sits hollow, humble and empty in the empty yard
+5700’s massive boiler sits hollowed, humbled; empty in the empty yard

-And the town bubbles along quietly losing its history,
+And the town hustles along, quietly losing its history.

 Maybe we’re all too busy, too tired or too hungry to care.

 Green.
 Cold.
-Only the smallest hints of summertime thrills peek out
+Tiny hints of summertime thrills peek out

-From under the gawker-car’s shawl – remembering disposable income spent to taste…?
+From the gawker-car’s shawl.
+Remembering disposable income spent on…

-5700 hunches under the pristine white power of a cell signal tower
+5700 hunches under the pristine white power of a cellular tower

-5700 glares down the tracks to the BX tower from whose windows
+5700 glares down the tracks past the BX tower from whose windows

-You can’t see the future; only a bloody century’s war-dead memorial
+You can’t see the future, only a bloody century’s war memorial

-And a vacant lot, still haunted with memories of the Sutherland Press Building
+And a vacant lot, still haunted by memories of the Sutherland Press

 Whence issued biscuits, chocolates, tobacco boxes and paper products;

-Whether in an hour, a year or a decade – meantimes, idleness as labour’s homilies.
+Whether an hour, a year or a decade.
+The mean times' homilies.

-The voices of the annual carol still, perhaps, resonating a quiet tradition
+The voices of the annual carol perhaps still resonating a quiet tradition

-Though the caroling is done; the cider is done; the sweet tarts and cookies long gone
+Though the caroling is done, the cider done, the tarts and cookies gone

-I seem to hear the bell tolling off the years and celebrating the families.
+I seem to hear the old bell's toll, toll, tolling of years and families.

-And I’m staring out this window as Christmas comes floating down
+And I’m staring out this window as winter comes floating down

-The vibrant colours of history laying at my feet
+A vibrant colouring of history lays at my feet

-This yard – once radiated the smoke and power of young industries across a continent –
+This yard once radiated the smoke and power of young industries

-Still it radiates; now through twisted optic fibres that carry my voice instead.
+Radiates now through twists of optic fibres carrying my voice

-I want to clamber over the blue fence that blocks my access to 5700 and history
+I want to clamber over that blue fence there blocking access to 5700

-I want to embrace two hundred years of history that churns forward still
+I want to embrace two hundred years of history churning forward still

-I want to glare down the tracks with old 5700, to live and rejoice
+I want to chuff chuff chuff down the tracks to live and rejoice

 Instead, my voice smokes down the fibre optics